Obed-Edom: Obed-Edom as Keeper of the Ark

-Eventually, the Israelite king David decides to bring the ark from the "house of Abinadab" to his new stronghold in Jerusalem.
+In and the Israelite king David decides to move the Ark of the Covenant from the "house of Abinadab", where it had been kept for twenty years following its return from the Philistines, to his new stronghold in Jerusalem.
 The ark is placed on an ox-cart driven by Uzzah and Ahio, Abinadab's sons, in a festive atmosphere.
 At one point, the ark rocks violently as the oxen pull it, and Uzzah sticks out his hand to steady the Ark, and so God strikes Uzzah dead.
 David temporarily abandons his plan to move the ark to his city.

-So David would not remove the ark of the LORD unto him into the city of David; but David carried it aside into the house of Obed-edom the Gittite.
-And the ark of the LORD remained in the house of Obed-edom the Gittite three months; and the LORD blessed Obed-edom, and all his house.
+David was afraid of the Lord that day; and he said, “How can the ark of the Lord come to me?”
+So David would not move the ark of the Lord with him into the City of David; but David took it aside into the house of Obed-Edom the Gittite.
+The ark of the Lord remained in the house of Obed-Edom the Gittite three months.
+And the Lord blessed Obed-Edom and all his household.

-When David hears that the LORD has blessed the house of Obed-edom, he decides to move the Ark to Jerusalem as originally planned.
+When David hears that God has blessed the house of Obed-edom, he decides to move the Ark to Jerusalem as originally planned.

 Rev. F. Gardiner, in Ellicott's Commentary for Modern Readers, stresses that "this implies neither jealousy nor a wish to deprive his subject (Obed-edom) of a blessing.
 It had been his original purpose to carry the ark to Jerusalem, and he had only desisted in a fit of vexation and then of fear.
 He now saw that such fear was groundless, and went on to the completion of his unfinished action."